Felon in Possession of a Firearm in Birmingham

 Federal Firearm Possession Law

-Both federal and state law prohibits certain people from possessing firearms.
+Both federal and Alabama gun laws prohibit certain people from possessing firearms.
 The federal criminal code applies to people who have been indicted for, or convicted of, any state or federal crime that carries a penalty of more than 1 year in prison.
 Federal law also places the same restrictions on people who:

 - are subject to a restraining order;